Exts and Vertex Operators: Proof of Theorem

 where $\lambda'$ is the transposed diagram, into the above formula yields

-Now observe the terms for which the exponent of $z_1$ is $\le 0$ occur only in the first sum and correspond to the first sum in \eqref{sum_hooks}.
+Now observe the terms for which the exponent of $z_1$ is $\le 0$ occur only in the first sum and correspond to the second sum in \eqref{sum_hooks}.
+For these terms then, the two formulas are equal.
 The remaining terms may be determined using Serre duality which implies

-Note that the same argument with the roles of $z_1$ and $z_2$ interchanged yields the same formula except the ranges of summation $\square\in \lambda$ and $\square\in \mu$ get interchanged. \end{proof}
+Note that the same argument with the roles of $z_1$ and $z_2$ interchanged yields the same formula except the ranges of summation $\square\in \lambda$ and $\square\in \mu$ are interchanged. \end{proof}

-The Lemma shows that \eqref{mainT} for the equivariant cohomology of $\Hilb(\C^2,n)$ is equivalent to the Pieri-type formula \eqref{evalJack}.
+The Lemma shows that \eqref{mainT} for the equivariant cohomology of $\Hilb_n\C^2$ is equivalent to the Pieri-type formula \eqref{evalJack}.

 We also note that the character is a sum of exactly $|\mu|+|\lambda|$ terms, implying the vanishing \eqref{vanish}.

 It is well known that Jack polynomials labeled by single row or column have nonzero inner product with the power-sum function of the same degree (this is true already in the Schur function case $\theta=1$).
 Therefore, as we saw in Section \ref{s_single_product}, it suffices to prove \eqref{evalJack} in the special case